SinyZXJ/SinyZXJ.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm currently a master student at National University of Singapore (NUS) and a research intern at Singapore-MIT Alliance for Research and Technology (SMART), estimated to graduate at Jan 2026.
+I'm currently a master student at National University of Singapore (NUS) and a research intern at A*STAR Centre for Frontier AI Research, estimated to graduate at Jan 2026.
+Before this, I was a research intern at MIT SMART Research Institute.
 I developed research on Multi-agent reinforcement learning at Multi-Agent Robotic Motion (MARMot) Lab under guidance of Prof. Guillaume SARTORETTI.
-Before that, I received my bachelor's degree in Automation at Harbin Institute of Technology, Shenzhen (HITsz).
+I received my bachelor's degree in Automation at Harbin Institute of Technology, Shenzhen (HITsz).

-In 2024, I have primarily focused on multi-agent informative path planning based on reinforcement learning.
+I primarily focus on multi-agent reinforcement learning (MARL), physical AI and embodied AI.
 As a long-term goal, I am dedicated to enhancing robotic perception and behavioral intelligence through machine learning, with the aim of driving tangible improvements in human labor and achieving highly reliable, deployable robotic technologies.

 I'm also a music producer and a mixing engineer.
 Starting in 2026, there would be several plans to promote and release my music more actively.
-You can find and listen to my work by searching for "Siny" on NetEase Music.
+You can find and listen to my work by searching for "Siny" or "_siny" on different media platforms including RedNote/NetEaseMusic/Douyin 😀.